-CAR 1 dated 03/18: Non permanence risk tool and report
+CAR 1 dated 03/18: Non permanence risk tool

 The Non-permanence Risk tool template presented by the project proponent for verification is version 3.0.
-However, the Non-permanence Risk tool and template valid are version 3.1 from October 2016 according to VCS website.
+However, the Non-permanence Risk tool template valid is version 3.1 from October 2016 according to VCS website.
 The project proponent is asked to implement the corrective action necessary to resolve this finding.

-updated the tool and report to version 3.1, of agreement as requested (see respective folder of the CAR).
+updated the tool to version 3.1, of agreement as requested (see respective folder of the CAR).